This is the multi-page printable view of this section. Click here to print.

 Annotation Detailed Settings

-You can add annotations to the service manifest to configure detailed functions.
+You can set detailed features by adding annotations to the service manifest.

 Color mode